-1. Certifications, Declarations and Obligations of Accredited Parties
+A. Certifications, Declarations and Obligations of Accredited Parties

-The approval of Accreditation will be contingent upon each applicant inter alia, agreeing to the following conditions;
+The approval of accreditation will be contingent upon each applicant inter alia, agreeing to the following conditions:

-- All information provided in the application for Accreditation is certified as true and correct; - WHOIS access will only be used for the accredited and approved purposes and for no other purpose; - All WHOIS data obtained through Accreditation will be kept confidential and not published, transmitted, or shared in any way, unless the applicant has obtained specific permission from the Accreditation Review Panel or the data is being provided to the client on whose behalf the services are being performed, as disclosed in the Accreditation application; and; and - All WHOIS data obtained through Accreditation will be subject to the data protection and security requirements specified by the Accreditation Review Panel; and - Comply with all applicable laws and regulations, as well as any policies set forth by ICANN or the Accreditation Review Panel; and - Indemnify against all claims and damages resulting from the Accredited person's failure to abide by the conditions of Accreditation.
+- All information provided in the application for Accreditation is certified as true and correct; - WHOIS access will only be used for the accredited and approved purposes and for no other purpose; - All WHOIS data obtained through Accreditation will be kept confidential and not published, transmitted, or shared in any way, unless the applicant has obtained specific permission from the accreditation authority or the data is being provided to the client on whose behalf the services are being performed, as disclosed in the Accreditation application; - All WHOIS data obtained through Accreditation will be subject to the data protection and security requirements specified by the accreditation authority; - Comply with all applicable laws and regulations, as well as any policies set forth by ICANN or the accreditation authority; and

-2 Validation and Review of Access Purposes
+B. Validation and Review of Access Purposes

-Accreditations for Eligible Entities will be subject to periodic review to ensure they meet the access purpose criteria.
-As discussed further below (see Logging), logging should allow analysis of access to non-public WHOIS data to enable detection and mitigation of abuses and imposition of penalties and other remedies for inappropriate use/imposition of penalties and other remedies for inappropriate use.
+Accreditations for eligible entities will be subject to periodic review to ensure they meet the access purpose criteria.
+As discussed further below (see Logging), logging should allow analysis of access to non-public WHOIS data to enable detection and mitigation of abuses and imposition of penalties and other remedies for inappropriate use.